bluz71/vim-nightfly-colors/README.md

 The _nightfly_ color scheme supports [lightline.vim](https://github.com/itchyny/lightline.vim).
-To enable the _nightfly_ lightline colorscheme, after the _lightline.vim_ plugin has been installed, please add the following to your _vimrc_:
+To enable the _nightfly_ lightline colorscheme, after the _lightline.vim_ plugin has been installed, please add the following to your initialization file:

 ```viml
 let g:lightline = { 'colorscheme': 'nightfly' }